-9. Research Paper Integrating 5 Sources Requirements
+12. Research Paper Integrating 5 Sources Requirements

-- 1. 4 to 5 pages (at least 5 fully developed paragraphs) of typed, double-spaced, and paginated, 12 fonts (Times New Roman), standard margin and Reasonread paper on select topics. - 2.
+- 1. 4 to 5 pages (at least 5 fully developed paragraphs) of typed, double-spaced, and paginated, 12 fonts (Times New Roman), standard margins. - 2.
 Your paper shall be graded based on substance and form.
 Please refer to the grading rubric and guidelines. - 3.
 Your research should focus on reputable articles.
-(These articles cite other authors and must have a WORKS CITED or REFERENCE PAGE). - YOU MUST GET AT LEAST FIVE (5) SOURCES FROM THE FOLLOWING SOURCES ONLY: - 1.
+(These articles cite other authors and must have a WORKS CITED or REFERENCE PAGE).
+YOU MUST GET AT LEAST FIVE (5) SOURCES FROM THE FOLLOWING SOURCES ONLY: - 1.
 EBSCOhost 2.
 Opposing Viewpoints 3.
 CQ Researcher See Below.